Mills in Alto Aragón - harinero

 eulière.
 Above the stone come the arms of the city of La Ferté with the lions and below

-the text Marque De Fabrique Déposée
+the stone comes the text Marque De Fabrique Déposée

 La Ferté sous Jouarre and Epernon.

 On the wall next to the stone is an engraving in the cement.
 It says Año 1935.

 he back of the room (13) is occupied by

 stairs to the second floor.
 A fanning mill used to clean the grain is placed next to the stairs.